Six attractions in different locations around Australia that you would be crazy to miss.

 The Great Ocean Road, Victoria

 If you find yourself in Victoria, a visit to the Great Ocean Road should be on your list.
-There are a tonne of attractions to see along the 243 kilometre (151 miles) stretch of road which begins in Torquay and ends in Warrnambool, along the Southern coastline of Victoria.
+There are a tonne of attractions to see along the 243 kilometre (151 miles) stretch of road which begins in Torquay and ends in Allansford (12km away from Warrnambool), along the Southern coastline of Victoria.
 Home to The Twelve Apostles, Bells Beach, The Otways National Park, London Arch (formally known as London Bridge), and the Tower Hill Wildlife Reserve just to name a few.

 Sydney HARBOuR Bridge, New South Wales